-Based on review of Kimco Realty's energy and GHG inventory, Cventure has verified the information provided by Kimco and Deloitte as being consistent with Kimco Realty's 2013 GHG Inventory Methodology (GIM) document (June 2014).
-Cventure found that the FY2013 GHG inventory emissions estimate, and underlying energy data, conforms to generally accepted GHG accounting standards.
-Kimco Realty's GIM document is in part based upon, and was found to be generally consistent with, the WRI/ WBCSD GHG accounting and reporting protocol.
+Based on review of Kimco Realty's energy and GHG inventory, Cventure has verified the information provided by Kimco and Deloitte as being consistent with Kimco Realty's 2014 GHG Inventory Methodology (GIM) document (May 2015).
+Cventure found that the FY2014 GHG inventory emissions estimates conform to generally accepted GHG accounting standards.

 This effort included sampling and testing of GHG and underlying energy data and information, resulting in a limited level of assurance that there is no evidence that Kimco Realty's GHG assertion is not presented fairly in accordance with relevant verification design criteria.
-Cventure has verified the information provided by Kimco Realty and Deloitte as being consistent with the GIM document.
+Cventure has verified the information provided by Kimco Realty/Deloitte as being consistent with the GIM document.
 The emissions estimates were calculated in a consistent, transparent manner, and found to be a fair and accurate representation of Kimco Realty's actual emissions, and were free from material misstatements or omissions.
-Cventure verified a total of 70,892 metric tons of CO2 equivalent emissions (3,948 metric tons Scope 1; and 66,944 metric tons Scope 2), with a limited level of assurance.
+Cventure verified a total of 176,393 metric tonnes of CO2 equivalent emissions: 3,190 metric tonnes CO2e Scope 1; 65,488 metric tonnes CO2e Scope 2; and 107,715 metric tonnes CO2e Scope 3 (waste only); 130,074 MWh of electricity and 17,608 MWh of natural gas; 313,327 metric tonnes of waste; and 1.6 Billion gallons of water, with a limited level of assurance.